ton-offline-storage/address-generator/README.md

 6. Boot from primary USB, don't forget to disconnect computer from internet
 7. In Puppy Linux: Menu(left-down corner) -> Setup -> Puppy Installer -> BootFlash -> Choose the primary USB stick -> Choose `Create UEFI USB` (First option) -> Choose `FAT32 partition + F2FS partition` -> confirm
 8. Now opened the window for choosing Puppy Linux ISO image.
 Plug in auxillary USB, copy ISO file to Puppy filesystem, and choose it in the window
 9. After installation finishes, reboot, and choose to save session.
-If asked, choose your primary USB stick -> normal(no encryption) -> Choose to save in a folder -> ok -> Yes, save
+If asked, choose your primary USB stick(It's second f2fs partition.
+Disconnect other USBs if unsure) -> normal(no encryption) -> Choose to save in a folder -> ok -> Yes, save
 10. Copy `devx_dpupbw64_10.0.7.sfs` and `kernel_sources-6.1.94-dpupbw64.sfs` from auxillary USB to Puppy filesystem.
 For each, click on it -> Install SFS
 11. Copy driver (`.run` file) to Puppy, run it, follow instructions.
 If you don't understand choices, choose first option. **HOWEVER**, when asked:
 `Would you like to run the nvidia-xconfig utitlity to automatically update your X configuration file...` choose **No**.